When building a web site for a customer, you need access to domain name properties to change things such as DNS settings.

 The next time you sign in, you’ll see the domain name in your domain name list, likely with a lock next to it to indicate that you’ve only been granted certain rights:

-To Recap: Why do this again?
+To Recap: Why we’re doing this

 - Doesn’t Expose other customer domains: if a customer has 20 domains under their account, they can grant you rights to just the one they’re interested in.